anirudhsingla8/react-todo-app/README.md

 ### Running the Backend Server

-This application now includes a NestJS backend server for handling user authentication and todo persistence.
+This application includes a NestJS backend server for handling user authentication and todo persistence.
 You can run it in several ways:

+**Note:** There is also a legacy simple HTTP server in `server.js`, but it's recommended to use the NestJS backend for full functionality.

 #### Option 1: Run Full Stack Application (Recommended for Production)